rickpeyton/apple-store-inventory-checker/README.md

 ### How I use this

-I intend to setup a Ruby Lambda on AWS that will be triggered a few times a day by a Cloudwatch event.
+I have a Ruby Lambda on AWS (https://github.com/rickpeyton/powerbeats-notifier-lambda) that is triggered every three hours by a Cloudwatch event.

 If the item I am looking for is in stock I will receive an text message.